rivie13/studio5000-AI-Assistant/README.md

 - *"Validate this ladder logic: XIC(START)XIO(STOP)OTE(MOTOR)"*
 - *"Check if my TON timer instruction usage is correct with these parameters"*
 - *"Verify that my counter logic follows Studio 5000 best practices"*

+### **🔍 L5X Analysis & Vector Search Examples**
+- *"Search my existing conveyor project for encoder pulse counting logic"*
+- *"Find all timer-based fault detection patterns in my L5X file"*
+- *"Analyze the complexity of my sorter tracking routine"*
+- *"Where should I insert jam detection logic in my existing conveyor routine?"*
+- *"Find all VFD speed control logic in my production L5X files"*
+- *"Show me the dependency map for my encoder feedback system"*

+### **📚 SDK Documentation Search Examples**
+- *"How do I use the LogixProject.partial_import_rungs_from_xml_file method?"*
+- *"What are all the available SDK methods for tag manipulation?"*
+- *"Show me examples of using the Studio 5000 SDK for project creation"*
+- *"Find SDK operations related to routine analysis and modification"*

 ### **🏭 Real-World Applications**
 - *"Generate ladder logic for a car wash system with 5 sequential steps"*